bozsahin/thebench/README.md

    This will create <code>thebench</code> folder with code and documentation.

 2. Open a terminal  and change to that directory
-   (in linux, Mac and Windows with WSL system---with terminal in that system):
+   (in linux, Mac or Windows with WSL system---with terminal in that system):

    In the terminal, do  the following: